ohmcodes/ASADiscordGlobalChatNodeJS/README.md

 1. Download [Latest LTS](https://nodejs.org/dist/v20.9.0/node-v20.9.0-x64.msi)
 2. Install

-# Create .env file
+# Download and Setup the repo
+1. Extract zip file
+2. Go to directory
-#### Env file is being ignored on repository for security purposes you have to make your own
+3. create a file name it .env (Env file is being ignored on repository for security purposes you have to make your own)
-1. create a file name it .env
-2. change all the required field with your own credentials
+4. change all the required field with your own credentials
 ```
 CLIENT_ID=
 GUILD_ID=